 Say “Thank You”

-“Thank veterans.
+In the words of Chairman and U.S. Army veteran John Simmons, “Thank veterans.
 Tell them that you appreciate their service.
 Think today about the important role that veterans play in protecting our nation.”

 Donate or Volunteer